-This red lentil curry is on standby for nights when I need something to cook with minimal effort.
-It’s rich thanks to the whole-fat coconut milk but it’s balanced with the healthy red lentils and spinach.
-The store-bought curry is a life saver and I almost always have leftover rice hanging around.
+This red lentil curry is on standby for nights when I need to cook something with minimal effort.
+It’s a rich dish, thanks to the whole-fat coconut milk.
+But it’s balanced with healthy red lentils and spinach.
+The store-bought curry is a lifesaver and I almost always have leftover rice hanging around.
 Also, if you want to try your hand at making your own red curry paste, here’s a good recipe.
-The flavors will have more depth but I find when I want to make something quick, the store bought suffices.
+The flavors will have more depth but I find when I want to make something quick, the store bought kind suffices.

 - 1 1/2 cups whole-fat coconut milk

 - 1/4 cup red curry paste (see note)

 - 4 cups cooked brown rice or quinoa